-Here $\rho(x,y)=\infty$ if $[x]\neq [y]$, and if $y=g\cdot x$, where $g=(a_1,\dots,a_n)$, then $\rho(x,y)=\| g\|= \max \{|a_1|, \dots, |a_n| \}$.
-Extending this hyperfiniteness result to the general (infinitely generated) abelian group case runs into extra difficulties, and this type of marker structure does not seem sufficient to unlock the secrets of these group actions, and this case of the hyperfiniteness problem remained open for some time.
+Extending this hyperfiniteness result to the general (infinitely generated) abelian group case runs into extra difficulties as this type of marker structure does not seem as useful for studying these group actions, and this case of the hyperfiniteness problem remained open for some time.
 In \cite{gao_countable_2015} it was shown that the Borel action of any countable abelian group is hyperfinite.
 The key ingredient in the argument is a stronger type of marker structure on the equivalence relation, which we refer to as an {\em orthogonal marker structure}.
 First, the ``marker regions'' (finite subequivalence classes associated to each marker point) are essentially rectangles (the actual construction first puts down rectangles and then modifies them in finitely many steps to fractal-like regions).
 Second, the rectangular regions for different levels $M_{d_1}$ and $M_{d_2}$ must intersect in ``general position'', that is, no close parallel faces (this is where the terminology ``orthogonal'' comes from).
 The fact that the marker regions have a more regular geometric shape is important in the arguments.
 Thus, the question of what types of regular marker structures can be put on equivalence relations generated by actions of $\G$ has deep connections with the theory of these equivalence relations.